foroozf001/Kubernetes/vagrant/awx/README.md

 logout
 Connection to 127.0.0.1 closed.
 ```
 15. Create custom DNS entry on localhost.
-The IP address can be any of the nodes.
+The IP address is that of the Nginx ingress controller.
 ```bash
 $ sudo bash -c "echo '192.168.50.240 ansible.local.vodafoneziggo.com' >> /etc/hosts"
 [sudo] password for fforoozan:
 ```
-17. Access the AWX web server using the custom domain name and log-in using admin credentials.
+16. Access the AWX web server using the custom domain name and log-in using admin credentials.
 ![awx](awx.png))